Wildfire Protection Plan

 Prevention Measures

-Everyone should create a defensible space around your home.
-Remove all dead vegetation, including fallen leaves and branches within 10 feet of the house and propane tank.
-This includes vegetation that has grown alongside or under the house especially if you have wood siding of latticework.
-Clean leaves from your roof and gutters.
-Move any woodpiles a minimum of 30 feet from your house or propane tank.
-Prune your trees so that there are no hanging branches within 10 feet from your house or 15 feet from you chimney.
-Keep highly flammable materials including gasoline and oil off your porch and in a safe place away from any propane tanks.
+Creating a defensible space around your home is crucial.
+This includes removing all dead vegetation, such as fallen leaves and branches, within 10 feet of your house and propane tank.
+Vegetation growing alongside or under the house should be cleared, especially if you have wood siding or latticework.
+Keep your roof and gutters free of leaves.
+Move woodpiles at least 30 feet away from your house or propane tank.
+Prune trees so no branches hang within 10 feet of your home or 15 feet of your chimney.
+Store highly flammable materials, such as gasoline and oil, away from your porch and propane tanks in a safe location.